People

 Awards and Recognition

-2017 – Outstanding Graduating Senior Award
+• Outstanding Graduating Senior Award, 2017

-2020 – 2021 University of Wisconsin-Madison Graduate School Fellowship
+• University of Wisconsin-Madison Graduate School Fellowship, 2020-2021

-Selected Publications
+Selected Publications and Presentations

-Pritzl, K., Milavetz, Z., Cuthrell, H., Muentner, L., Poehlmann-Tynan, J. (accepted for publication) Young Children’s Contact with their Parents in Jail and Child Behavior Problems.
-Journal of Offender Rehabilitation. https://doi.org/10.1080/10509674.2021.2018381.
+Pritzl, K., Milavetz, Z., Cuthrell, H., Muentner, L., & Poehlmann-Tynan, J. (2022).
+Young Children’s Contact with their Parents in Jail and Child Behavior Problems.
+Journal of Offender Rehabilitation, 61(2), 88-105. https://doi.org/10.1080/10509674.2021.2018381.

 Poehlmann-Tynan, J., Muentner, L., Pritzl, K., Cuthrell, H., Hindt, L. A., Davis, L., & Shlafer, R. (2021).
 The Health and Development of Young Children Who Witnessed Their Parent’s Arrest Prior to Parental Jail Incarceration.
-International journal of environmental research and public health, 18(9), 4512.
+International Journal of Environmental Research and Public Health, 18(9), 4512. https://doi.org/10.3390/ijerph18094512

 Poehlmann-Tynan, J., & Pritzl, K. (2019).
-Parent–child visits when parents are incarcerated in prison or jail.
-In Handbook on children with incarcerated parents (pp. 131-147).
-Springer, Cham.
+Parent-child visits when parents are incarcerated in prison or jail.
+In J. M. Eddy & J. Poehlmann-Tynan (Eds.), Handbook on children with incarcerated parents: Research, policy, and practice (pp. 131-147).
+Springer Nature Switzerland AG. https://doi.org/10.1007/978-3-030-16707-3_10

-Professional photo of Kaitlyn Pritzl in front of 100 Women Wall
+Professional photo of Kaitlyn Pritzl in front of 100 Women Wall.

 Department